Peters-17/Peters-17/README.md

 🔭 I’m currently graduated from UW-Madison and pursuing my Master of Computer Science degree in Northwestern University

-🌱 I’m currently learning algorithm and quickly write code in python
+🌱 I’m currently looking for SDE jobs in 2024

 👯 I’m looking to collaborate with passionate people
 <!--